 Leaves of Absence

-The Assistant Dean for Student Services or the Associate Dean for Academic Affairs must approve a student's leave of absence from the law school.
+The Assistant Dean for Student Development or the Associate Dean for Academic Affairs must approve a student's leave of absence from the law school.
 Leaves of absence typically are for one semester or one full year, and return to the school is set for a time certain when the leave of absence is granted.
 No readmission application is required for students who give notice of their intent to return to the school on the date specified.

 Any student who fails to maintain the required scholastic average for any academic year is automatically excluded from the school of law at the close of the spring semester in the year in which such failure occurs.
 An annual cumulative grade point average of 2.2 is required to continue in law school at the end of the first year, and a cumulative GPA of 2.25 is required to continue after the second year and for graduation.

 Permission to visit at another ABA approved law school for a semester or year may be granted for reasons of personal or family hardship and medical conditions.
 Examples of such situations include a student’s spouse being indefinitely transferred to another state and a student needing medical treatment away from Chapel Hill.
 Seeking employment opportunities in another location is not a recognized justification.
 A student who visits at another law school takes courses at that school, pays tuition and fees to the visited institution at the visited institution's rate, but graduates from Carolina Law.